abhiTronix/raspberry-pi-cross-compilers/build-scripts/README.md

 * For downloading artifacts these build-scripts requires an active Internet connection.

-* These build-scripts are Linux-system specific only.
+* These build-scripts supports Linux-machines only.

 -----